ColdDrip/dark/README.md

 Relevant Theory:

+Findings and project outcomes will be discussed within our individual reports.

 <h4>Include a list of who did what in the project.</h4>
 Alyssa - GSR, documentation, video script, design (testing & iteration)